-.
-Objective RA | Successfully restoring worked-out mineral sites
+1. Objective RA | Successfully restoring worked-out mineral sites

-To secure the highest possible quality of mineral reclamation attainable at the earliest practicable opportunity, which will have enabled benefits to be maximised in respect of : - landscape character, biodiversity, geodiversity, agricultural resources, public access and recreation, and heritage assets; contributing to local economic growth; resilience to future flooding; and avoiding increased risk to aviation safety, particularly caused by bird hazard.
+To secure the highest possible quality of mineral reclamation attainable at the earliest practicable opportunity, which will have enabled benefits to be maximised in respect of : - landscape character, biodiversity, geodiversity, agricultural resources, public access and recreation that contribute to the county's green infrastructure, and heritage assets; contributing to local economic growth; resilience to future flooding; and avoiding increased risk to aviation safety, particularly caused by bird hazard.